EB-2 vs EB-3: The Right Option for You

 2. Second Preference vs Third Preference

-The first key difference between the EB2 and the EB3 visa is their preference categories.
+The first key difference between the EB2 and EB3 visa is their preference categories.
 Both are employment-based visas.
-However, the EB2 visa is the second-preference employment visa and the EB3 visa is the third-preference employment visa.
+However, the EB2 visa is the second-preference employment visa, and the EB3 visa is the third-preference employment visa.
 This means that EB2 visas are slightly preferred over EB3 visas.

-EB2 visas make up 28.7% of approved employment-based visas.
-Additionally, if there is more supply than demand for EB1 visas, the EB2 visa can fill the remainder of the spots allocated for EB1 visas.
+EB2 visas make up approximately 28.6% of approved employment-based visas (about 40,000 annually).
+If there is more supply than demand for EB1 visas, the EB2 visa can fill the remainder of the spots allocated for EB1 visas.

-EB3 visas also make up 28.7% of approved employment-based visas.
-Additionally, if there is more supply than demand for EB1 + EB2 visas, they can fill the remainder of those allocated spots.
+EB3 visas also make up approximately 28.6% of approved employment-based visas.
+If there is more supply than demand for EB1 and EB2 visas, EB3 can fill the remainder of those allocated spots.
 However, the EB3 category is not eligible for any of these “spillover” spots if there are any EB1 or EB2 visas ahead of them.

 3. Requirements

-Another difference between the EB2 and the EB3 visa has to do with the requirements.
-As previously mentioned, the requirements for the EB2 visa and EB3 visa has similarities and differences.
+Another difference between the EB2 and EB3 visa has to do with the requirements.
+As previously mentioned, the EB2 and EB3 visas have similarities and differences.

 Similarities

-Under both visas, you must have an offer of employment from a US employer.
-Additionally, the US employer must be willing to sponsor you.
+Under both visas, you must have an offer of employment from a U.S. employer.
+Additionally, the U.S. employer must be willing to sponsor you.
 The one exception here is if you are applying under the National Interest Waiver category under the EB2 visa.
-The National Interest Waiver is a special sub-category of the EB2 visa for people that will be working in a field that is in the national interest.
+The National Interest Waiver is a special sub-category of the EB2 visa for people whose work has substantial merit and national importance, such as advancing U.S. healthcare, technology, or economic interests.
 In this case, you may be eligible to self-petition.
 This means that you can apply for the EB2 visa without an employer sponsoring you.

 Labor Certification

-Under both the EB2 and the EB3 visa, the employer sponsor must get an approved Labor Certification from the U.S. Department of Labor.
-Basically, what this means is that the employer must show that they tried to hire a qualified U.S. worker, but they were unable to do so successfully.
-This process is also referred to as the PERM process.
+Under both the EB2 and EB3 visa, the employer sponsor must get an approved Labor Certification from the U.S. Department of Labor (also called the PERM process).
+This means the employer must show that they tried to hire a qualified U.S. worker but were unable to do so successfully.
+The exception is the National Interest Waiver for EB2, which does not require a job offer or labor certification.

 Differences